abigailwozniak/job-tenure/detail.md

     - **sipp96nosep8.do** - uses sipp9608.dta, calculates the retention rate for men with 20+ years of tenure and saves the average retention rate over time in sipp96nosep8.dta.
     - **sippeu_old.do** - uses tempsipp80.dta and tempsipp2.dta to calculate the fraction of employed men who transition from employed to unemployed and from employed to not-in-labor force and saves the results in sippeu_old.dta.
     - The line labeled “Fraction remaining employed, age 50-64” shows 1 –minus the sum of these two transition rates.
-    - See the CPS_Materials section for the do file that uses fig1sipp.dta to produce Figure 2.
+    - See the CPS_Materials section for the do file that uses sipp96nosep8.dta and sippeu_old.dta to produce Figure 5.
 - **Figure 9: Percent of workers with less than 1 year of tenure and 1-3 years of tenure**
     - See Figure 1.
 - **Figure 11: Decomposition of new hires**